What is Anti-Dumping Duty?

 The second alternative is to use the price charged on the same product but in a different country.
 The last alternative is to calculate the duty based on the total product costs, expenses, and the manufacturer’s profit margins.

 Examples of Dumping Cases in the United States

-Recently, there’s been an increase in the number of dumping cases initiated by American businesses.
-Local businesses rely on anti-dumping laws to limit unfair competition from below-market value imports manufactured abroad.
+Recently, there’s been an increase in the number of anti-dumping cases initiated by American businesses.
+Local businesses rely on anti-dumping laws to limit unfair competition from below-market-value imports manufactured abroad.
 The International Trade Commission (ITC) imposes the anti-dumping duties based on the recommendations of the U.S. Department of Commerce.

 1. Flat Panel Display Screens Dumping by Japanese Companies in 1991

 Following complaints by American businesses on the dumping of flat panel display (FPD) screens by Japanese companies, the Commerce Department ruled that Japanese companies were liable for the dumping of the FPD screens in the U.S. market.
 Consequently, the ITC initiated an investigation in early 1991, and the agency found that Japanese companies dumped FPD screens, causing material damage to American businesses.
 The ITC recommended a 62.5% anti-dumping duty on FPD screens imported from Japan.

 2. Dumping of Steel by Chinese Companies in 2015